jlguenego/node-expose-sspi/README.md

 [Access to the detailed API document](./doc/api/README.md).
 This has been generated with [typedoc](https://github.com/TypeStrong/typedoc).

-Do see the API in action, you should read the `sso` source code object. `auth` and `connect` functions are two instructive examples of how to use SSPI with NodeJS.
+To see the API in action, you should read the `sso` source code object. `auth` and `connect` functions are two instructive examples of how to use SSPI with NodeJS.
+Also the `userdb.ts` file shows some good ADSI code snippets.

 There are many parts in this module: